Safe Learning MPC with Limited Model Knowledge and Data: Introduction

-MPC is a highly popular use case for learning and control problems, and provides an intuitive bridge between longstanding adaptive control theory and new developments and explorations.
+MPC is a highly popular use case for learning-based control problems, and provides an intuitive bridge between longstanding adaptive control theory and new developments and explorations.
 For instance, recent work has investigated recursive feasibility for adaptive MPC controllers based on recursive least-squares \cite{bujarbaruah2018adaptive} and set-membership parameter identification \cite{Tanaskovic00}, although similar papers frequently possess limitations including a dependence on linear dynamical models.
 Rosolia and Borrelli derive recursive feasibility and performance guarantees for a learned episodic MPC controller \cite{Rosolia00}.
 Koller et al. also address the safety of a learned MPC controller when imperfect model knowledge and safe control exists \cite{Koller00}.
-While this field has seen recent surge in popularity, it is important to note that the \textit{``learning''} moniker has only recently seen prolific use as a descriptor for such research.
-Historically, the field of \textit{adaptive} control presents a host of relevant approaches from which we can glean meaningful insights to contextualize the current state of the art, and to motivate and guide future research.

 We note that Control Lyapunov function and control barrier function \cite{Cheng2019EndtoEndSR,Fan2020BayesianLA,Choi00} based approaches have further strengthened the connection between classical adaptive control and more modern approaches akin to popular model-based reinforcement learning (RL) problems.
-Recent work by Westenbrouk et al. has explored coupling such nonlinear control methods with a policy optimization scheme with demonstrated success \cite{Westenbroek00}.
+Recent work by Westenbrouk et al. has even explored coupling such nonlinear control methods with a policy optimization scheme \cite{Westenbroek00}.

+In the space of RL, safe LbC has become a burgeoning area of study.
+For broad discussion and categorization of classical methods, Garcia et al. provide a comprehensive review \cite{Garcia00}.
+More recently, some control-theoretic principles have migrated towards the space of safe RL.
+For example, Chow and Nachum leverage Lyapunov stability principles to obtain improved empirical results \cite{NEURIPS2018_4fe51490}.
+Other methods focus on safety as a challenge relevant to transfer learning, where safe behavior can be extrapolated and expanded from simpler tasks \cite{safcrit00}.
+Methods in the space of RL provide idealistic safety guarantees that translate into improved empirical safety properties.
+However, any guarantees (probabilistic or robust) or safety certificates in this space are elusive and remain an open challenge.